 It is with much pleasure that I write our annual handbook for the Sixth Form and I hope that it is with much excitement that you will read it.
-Last year was an unusual year for the school, our students and families, despite all of the challenges I am certain we will be celebrating again this summer.
 The information within this handbook is designed to inform and guide students and parents through the challenges of the Sixth Form journey.

-During your Sixth Form study, you will develop your skills, knowledge, confidence and experiences.
+During your Sixth Form study you will develop your skills, knowledge, confidence and experiences.
 Each of you has chosen courses you enjoy and are passionate about and, with commitment and hard work; you will make a great success of these.